(Equivariant) Cohomology of Homogeneous Spaces Associated with Composition Algebras: Endomorphisms and the Symmetric Space of a Maximal Subalgebra

+Under the identifications above, this fixed point subgroup coincides with $H_S$.
+Therefore $G_S/H_S$ is a symmetric space.

 Next, we assume that $C$ is split, that is, $\mathbf{Mat}(2,k)$.
+Thus we may take the splitting field $S$ to be $k$ itself.
 In this case also, $D$ can be identified with the diagonal algebra.
 The corresponding groups, as we showed in the previous section, are given by $\mathbf{GL}(2n,k)$ and $\mathbf{GL}(n,k)\times \mathbf{GL}(n,k)$.
 It is well-known that this subgroup is a symmetric Levi subgroup of $\mathbf{GL}(2n,k)$.
 Hence, the proof of our assertion is complete. \end{proof}